 (5) Interact with Arctic residents, international Arctic research programs and organizations, and local institutions, including regional governments, in order to obtain the broadest possible view of Arctic research needs.

 It’s critically important for the United States, a world leader in scientific research and development, to intensify its focus on [the Arctic], which for many Americans previously seemed too frozen and remote to be of serious concern.

-USARC’s seven Commissioners, appointed by the President, include four members are from academic or research institutions; two members from private industry undertaking commercial activities in the Arctic; and one member from among the indigenous residents of the US Arctic.
+COMMISSIONERS.
+USARC’s seven Commissioners, appointed by the President, include four members from academic or research institutions, two members from private industry undertaking commercial activities in the Arctic, and one member from among the Indigenous residents of the Arctic.
 The Director of the National Science Foundation serves as an ex officio eighth member.

 The Commission holds business meetings and conducts public hearings in Alaska and elsewhere to receive input, and makes site visits and field trips to research facilities and projects throughout the Arctic.
-It co-sponsors, with IARPC, the publication of the Journal—Arctic Research of the United States.
 Major recommendations of the Commission on Arctic research policy, program priorities, and coordination are published in the Commission’s biennial Report on Goals and Objectives for Arctic Research, as well as the Commission’s Special Report series.

 USARC is an independent federal agency that receives an annual appropriation.
 For administrative purposes, the agency’s budget requests and appropriations are through the National Science Foundation.
 USARC’s request is identified as a line item (“U.S. Arctic Research Commission”) within the “Research and Related Activities” category in the Table of Contents of all NSF budget requests.